Genivia/ugrep/README.md

                   to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are  matched.
 Note  that  --exclude-dir patterns take priority over --include-dir patterns.
+GLOB should be quoted  to  prevent shell globbing.
 This option may be repeated.

            --exclude-from=FILE
                   Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines  starting  with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input  is  read.
                   This option may be repeated.

            --exclude-fs=MOUNTS
                   Exclude   file   systems  specified  by  MOUNTS  from  recursive searches, MOUNTS is a comma-separated list of  mount  points  or pathnames   of   directories   on   file   systems.
 Note  that --exclude-fs mounts  take  priority  over  --include-fs  mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
 This makes  ugrep  behave as fgrep.
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
                   Read newline-separated patterns from FILE.
 White space in  pat- terns is significant.
 Empty lines in FILE are ignored.
 If FILE does not exist, the GREP_PATH environment variable  is  used  as path   to   FILE.
 If   that   fails,   looks   for   FILE  in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option ...]', where `exts' is a comma-separated list  of  file- name  extensions  and `command' is a filter utility.
 The filter utility should read from standard input and  write  to  standard output.
 Files matching one of `exts' are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands  into the  pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when  search- ing  standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.

            --format=FORMAT